pingcap/docs/tidb-cloud/tidb-cloud-sql-tuning-overview.md

 ### Transaction conflicts

-For more information on how to locate and resolve transaction conflicts, see [Troubleshoot Lock Conflicts](/troubleshoot-lock-conflicts.md).
+For more information on how to locate and resolve transaction conflicts, see [Troubleshoot Lock Conflicts](https://docs.pingcap.com/tidb/stable/troubleshoot-lock-conflicts#troubleshoot-lock-conflicts).

 ### Hotspot issues

 You can analyze hotspot issues using [Key Visualizer](/tidb-cloud/tune-performance.md#key-visualizer).
-For specific troubleshooting steps, see [TiDB Hotspot Issues](troubleshoot-hot-spot-issues.md).

 You can use Key Visualizer to analyze the usage patterns of TiDB clusters and troubleshoot traffic hotspots.
 This page provides a visual representation of the TiDB cluster's traffic over time.

 You can observe the following information in Key Visualizer.
-You may need to understand some [basic concepts](/dashboard/dashboard-key-visualizer.md) first.
+You may need to understand some [basic concepts](https://docs.pingcap.com/tidb/stable/dashboard-key-visualizer#basic-concepts) first.

 - A large heat map that shows the overall traffic over time
 - The detailed information about a coordinate of the heat map
 - The identification information such as tables and indexes that is displayed on the left side

-In Key Visualizer, there are [four common heat map results](/dashboard/dashboard-key-visualizer.md#common-heatmap-types).
+In Key Visualizer, there are [four common heat map results](https://docs.pingcap.com/tidb/stable/dashboard-key-visualizer#common-heatmap-types).

 - Evenly distributed workload: desired result
 - Alternating brightness and darkness along the X-axis (time): need to check the resources at peak times